 - To use structured models and images across the lesson

-Alongside this, pupils are taught to quickly recall times tables facts and basic skills.
+Alongside SDI, pupils are taught to quickly recall times tables facts.
 This helps them with, and gives them confidence with, all areas of maths.
 They become efficient, accurate mathematicians.

-For those pupils who need support, we use a range of high-quality, trusted resources.
-An example of this is something called Ready to Progress, which is published by the DfE (Department for Education) and NCETM (National Centre for Excellence in the Teaching of Mathematics).
+For those pupils who need support, in addition to SDI, we use a range of high-quality, trusted resources.
+An example of this is Ready to Progress, which is published by the DfE (Department for Education) and NCETM (National Centre for Excellence in the Teaching of Mathematics).